Neil Q. MillervCard

-- Acting for UK oil company in an adjudication to determine lack of skill and care disruption claims in connection with a gas storage plant construction project.
+- Acting for a UK oil company in an adjudication to determine lack of skill and care disruption claims on a gas storage plant construction project.

-- Advising and acting for international contractor in respect of disputes arising out of a variations and sub-contract variations for technical processes in a gas plant in the Middle-East.
+- Advising and acting for an international contractor on disputes arising out of a variations and sub-contract variations for technical processes in a gas plant in the Middle-East.

 - Advising on judicial review application relating to Fawley Refinery.

-- Advising and acting for international contractor in respect of disputes arising out of a variations and sub-contract variations for construction and operation of a gas processing plant in the Middle-East.
+- Advising and acting for an international contractor on disputes arising out of a variations and sub-contract variations for construction and operation of a gas processing plant in the Middle-East.

-- Advising oil major on a dispute relating to an agreement for the sale and purchase of natural gas and regarding price reviews throughout the life of the contract.
-When certain circumstances were met this review could be triggered by either party.
+- Advising an oil major on a dispute relating to an agreement for the sale and purchase of natural gas, and over price reviews throughout the life of the contract.
+When certain circumstances were met, this review could be triggered by either party.
 Resulting in settlement by a mediation.

 - Advising on a gas tariff dispute under a gas sale agreement.

-- Advising a consortium of Canadian oil majors in connection with a run-off dispute with the CRISTAL oil pollution fund, ad-hoc arbitration.
+- Advising a consortium of Canadian oil majors on a run-off dispute with the CRISTAL oil pollution fund, ad-hoc arbitration.

 - Advising an IOC in defending a claim brought by AIC (a gasoline trading company) for breach of contract for allegedly providing an off spec cargo and for claims of deceit.